 More Active Learning documents

-Process for facilitating an Analytic Memo activity in a classroom
+Using Analytic Memo activity to facilitate critical thinking in a classroom

 |Instructor Prep Time||High|

 |Complexity of Activity||High|

 Analytic Memo requires students to write a one- or two-page analysis of a problem.
 Students analyze an issue using discipline-specific approaches and methods and create a compelling argument for a specific audience.
 The recipient of the memo is usually a stakeholder in need of the student’s analysis to inform their decision-making.

 - To have students develop their ability to analyze problems using discipline-specific approaches and methods,